iZUMi-kyouka/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* Extra arguments for commands that do not take in parameters such as `help`, `list`, `exit` and `clear` will be ignored.<br>
+* Extra arguments for commands that do not take in parameters such as `help`, `list`, `exit` and `clear` **will be ignored**.<br>
   e.g. If the user types `help 123`, it will be interpreted as `help`.

-* Whe using the PDF versions of the user guide, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* When using the PDF versions of the user guide, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 * `UUID` vs `INDEX`: `UUID` refers to UUID, which is a randomly-generated, unique identifier to identify a unique recruit.
 UUID is in the form of something like `77da2944-2102-429c-946d-bad6c33c1fe1`. `INDEX` refers to the index number shown to the left of a recruit's name.
 The index number of a recruit can change depending on various factors such as the order that the recruits are sorted, and whether archived recruits are being listed too.

-* The pipe symbol `|` denotes "or".<br>
+* The pipe symbol `|` denotes "or" when used in command format.
+Unless otherwise stated, you may only choose one parameter type to specify **but not both**.<br>
-  e.g. `view INDEX|UUID` means you can pass in either a recruit's UUID or index, **but NOT both** for the view command.
+  e.g. `view INDEX|UUID` means you can pass in either a recruit's id or index right after the command word `view`, **but not both**.
+  * This means `view 1` and `view 74ce96b7-5249-4368-815f-c5a927ed5b0d` are accepted, but `view 1|74ce96b7-5249-4368-815f-c5a927ed5b0d` is **not accepted**.

 * If any of the data fields contains special characters like `-` or `/`, the **command may not be parsed correctly** as these characters are used as prefixes in other commands.
 Instead, surround the field with quotation marks `"`,